Short Course Instructors

 Categorical data is abundant in the 21st century, and its analysis is vital to advance research across many domains.
 Thus, data-analytic techniques that are tailored for categorical data are an essential part of the practitioner’s toolset.
 The purpose of this short course is to help attendees develop and sharpen their abilities with these tools.
 Topics covered in this short course will include binary and multi-category logistic regression, ordinal regression, and classification, and methods to assess predictive accuracy of these approaches will be discussed.
 Data will be analyzed using the R software package, and course content loosely follow Alan Agresti’s excellent textbook “An Introduction to Categorical Data Analysis, Third Edition.”

-Instructor Bio: Chris Franck is an Assistant Professor in the Department of Statistics at Virginia Tech.
+Instructor Bio: Chris Franck is an Assistant Professor in the Department of Statistics at Virginia Tech.: Materials URL:

 Course Title: A Practitioner’s Guide to Advanced Topics in DOE